 What it really comes down to is keyword research.
 Find keywords with a decent amount of search volume that also have a low keyword difficulty score.

 So, what does that mean?
 Let’s break it down.

 Keyword Search Volume:

+A global SEO agency and SEO team will advise you to take note of search volume on keywords.
 This is how often people search for this keyword or topic in search engines, mostly Google.
 Google calls this “average monthly search volume.”
 They take the frequency of the term’s search throughout the year and come up with a monthly average.
 Certain keywords are seasonal, like summer type keywords “best grill” or “Fourth of July decorations.”
 Some keywords are evergreen or good all year long.

 Keyword Difficulty Score:

+Knowing the keyword difficulty is essential for SEO services to produce results and website traffic.
 This is the most important step when deciding on a final keyword set.
 This step is the difference between success and failure.
 This is a score that’s calculated by a couple of different SEO tools.

 The number is based on the same data point, which is the following: